ouefsoupe/lab6-rest-vs-grpc/README-gRPC-details.md

 sudo pip3 install grpcio-tools
 ```

+You should be able to do all of your development on the Google Cloud Console or your laptop.

 #### What you need to do for the gRPC section

-You need to build a gRPC service that implements an `add` and `image` message and has the same functionality as the REST implementation.
+You need to build a gRPC service that implements the `add`, `rawimage` and `sum` messages and has the same functionality as the REST implementation.
+Protocol Buffers lets you provide binary data, but just for consistency we're going to have you implement `jsonimage` as well.

 The reference implementation used these types:
 ```